johndwalker/clinerules-bank/04-project-management.md

 Please leverage the tools make available to you by the gitlab mcp server to synchronize the plans and progress with associated epics and/or issues in Gitlab.
 Following are the different actions that you may take in order to accomplish this.

 ### Create an issue
 When prompted by the user, you can create an issue in a specified project.
 The issue should be related to a specific plan or a specific task within a plan.
+If the task has subtasks, define them as checklist items in the issue's description.
 It should be assigned to the user unless otherwise specified.
 If the user doesn't specify this information, please stop and ask them to provide all needed information.
 The description of the issue should simply mirror what is already written in the specified plan.
 Include all relevant information as detailed in the specified plan.
 Format the description using markdown.
 Unless otherwise specified, assign the 'P::3' tag to the issue.
 As you create issues, track the issue's ID in your memory banks for ease of future updates.

 ### Create an epic
 When prompted by the user, you can create an epic in a specified project.
 The epic should be related to a specific plan.
 The epic should be assigned a due date.
 Assign it the "IT" and "P::4" tags unless otherwise specified.
 If the user doesn't specify this information, please stop and ask them to provide all needed information.
 The description of the epic should simply mirror what is already written in the specified plan.
 Include all relevant information as detailed in the specified plan.
 Format the description using markdown.
 Unless otherwise specified, assign the 'P::3' tag to the epic.
-As it makes sense to do so, create linked issues for tasks.
+Create linked issues for each task in the Implementation Checklist, with subtasks defined in the linked issue as checklist items in the description.
 Follow the guidelines of [create an issue](#create-an-issue) for linked issues.
 As you create epics and linked issues, track the epic's ID and any linked issue IDs in your memory banks for ease of future updates.

 ### Update an epic
 As tasks and plans are completed, you should update epics and linked issues with detailed comments such as explaining the work that was done or how the problem was solved.
 If all related linked issues are closed and all tasks completed, ask the user if they want to close the epic.
 You do not need to be prompted by the user to update epics, but do provide a summary of the update.

 ### Update an issue
 As tasks are completed, please update the related issue in Gitlab with a detailed comment explaining the work that was done and/or how the problem was solved.
 If all tasks of an issue are complete, ask the user if they would like to close the issue.
 You do not need to be prompted by the user to update issues, but do provide a summary of the update.
+As issues linked to epics are closed, [update the epic](#update-an-epic) with a summary of the work that was done on that issue.